-Never pick up this type of botanical cosmetic product ever again
+Never pick up this type of botanical skincare product ever again

 I was inspired to write this blog after walking the cherry blossom lined streets here in Vancouver.
 I figured spring would be the perfect time to address "botanicals" in beauty products.